morphed

 Best for: Hobbyists and small creators who want paid-tier quality at a lower price with a usable free tier.
 Good for experimenting across styles before committing to a specialized tool.

-9. Stable Diffusion 3.5: Maximum Open-Source Control
+9. Stable Diffusion 3.5: Run It Locally, Own Everything

 Stable Diffusion remains the most flexible AI image generator for technical users.
 Running locally means unlimited generations, zero content restrictions, complete data privacy, and full fine-tuning capability.
-The community ecosystem of LoRA models, ControlNet extensions, and custom checkpoints is unmatched by any other platform.

 SD 3.5 uses a Multimodal Diffusion Transformer (MMDiT) architecture with separate weight sets for image and language representations.
 Text understanding and spelling improved substantially over SDXL.
 For users who prefer a hosted experience, SD models are available through Morphed and other platforms.